Bagglebob/GraphicsProgramming/README.md

 `build\Release\OutputImage.exe > image.ppm`

 # Chapters
-Each chapter has its own README.md file which specifies the learning outcomes and notes
+Each chapter has its own README.md file which specifies the learning outcomes and notes.
+You can find this in Chapter#/projectName/README.md